clerk/clerk-sdk-node/README.md

 #### revokeInvitation(invitationId)

 Revokes the invitation with the provided `invitationId`.
+Throws an error if `invitationId` is invalid.

 Revoking an invitation makes the invitation email link unusable.
 However, it doesn't prevent the user from signing up if they follow the sign up flow.

 Only active (i.e. non-revoked) invitations can be revoked.